 Still, some courts took a different path, holding that Scott authorized fact-finding to determine whether a civil rights plaintiff's alleged facts were "blatantly contradicted by the record."
 In Bass v.
-Goodwill, for example, where a prisoner challenged prison conditions, the court observed that "even in an appeal of the denial of qualified immunity, we need not accept the district court's factual determinations to the extent that they are 'blatantly contradicted by the record, so that no reasonable jury could believe [them]."
-The Tenth Circuit flatly stated that Johnson v.
+Goodwill, for example, where a prisoner challenged prison conditions, the court observed that "even in an appeal of the denial of qualified immunity, we need not accept the district court's factual determinations to the extent that they are 'blatantly contradicted by the record, so that no reasonable jury could believe [them]."35 The Tenth Circuit flatly stated that Johnson v.
 Jones was a "dead letter in light of Scott v.
-Harris."
-Thus, appellate courts were free to inquire on interlocutory appeal whether a plaintiff's version of events was "blatantly contradicted" by the record.
-Even the Sixth Circuit, which had staunchly refused before Scott to
+Harris."36 Thus, appellate courts were free to inquire on interlocutory appeal whether a plaintiff's version of events was "blatantly contradicted" by the record.37

-^{33.} I address this matter more fully in Mark R. Brown, The Fall and Rise of Qualified Immunity: From Hope to Harris, 9 Nev.
+^{33.} I address this matter more fully in Mark R. Brown, The Fall and Rise of Qualified Immunity: From Hope to Harris, 9 NEV.
 L.J.
 185, 219-220 (2009).